-This is the all-new Bullitt helmet by Bell, it’s based on the design of the same name shown by Chad Hodge last year and it’s designed to slot neatly into the burgeoning new genre of motorcycle helmets that are built with modern materials and methods using vintage design queues.
+This is the Bullitt helmet by Bell, it’s based on the design of the same name shown by Chad Hodge in 2012 and it’s designed to slot neatly into the burgeoning new genre of motorcycle helmets that are built with modern materials and methods using vintage design cues.

-For those concerned with safety, the Bullitt helmet is 100% DOT compliant and is made using the exact same technology as Bell’s more modern helmet designs, a full list of which I’ve added below for easy reading.
+For those concerned with safety, the Bullitt helmet is 100% DOT and ECE compliant and it’s made using the exact same technology as Bell’s more modern helmet designs, a full list of which I’ve added below for easy reading.

 – Ultra low-profile fiber composite shell

 – Perforated micro-suede interior fabric with leather trim

 – Padded chin strap with stainless steel D-Ring closure with leather pull tab

 – 5 Metal Mesh intake vents with 1 rearexhaust vent